Expert Care for Bowel and Bladder Dysfunction

-Bladder and bowel dysfunction, also known as dysfunctional elimination syndrome, is when a child has uncontrollable bladder urination or involuntary bowel movements at a developmentally appropriate age.
-Symptoms include constipation, bedwetting and an urgent need to use the bathroom.
+Bladder and bowel dysfunction, also known as dysfunctional elimination syndrome, is when a child has problems passing urine or stool.
+This involves uncontrollable urination or involuntary bowel movements.
+Common bladder or bowel dysfunction symptoms include:

 Treating Bowel and Bladder Issues at Our Biofeedback Clinic

 Biofeedback electronically monitors body functions and is used to train patients to voluntarily control those functions.
 Anxiety, high blood pressure, asthma, headaches, pain, urinary incontinence and constipation are some of the conditions treated with biofeedback therapy.